September 2003 (Part 3)

 Different schools and masters teach differently.
 In our school we disagree with blocking oncoming kicks with the leg, and blocking horizontal with vertical, vertical with horizontal, unless in special situations where applying the two principles give us a clear advantage.

 Some examples of such special situations are as follows.
-When your opponent is very close and he strikes your ribs or side with his knee, you can raise your knee to deflect, rather than block head-on, his knee strike, and instantly kick his groin with your in-step or shin, or stomp his other knee with your sole.
+When your opponent is very close and he strikes your ribs or side with his knee, you can raise your knee to deflect his knee strike, and instantly kick his groin with your in-step or shin, or stomp his other knee with your sole.
 When your opponent executes a reversed-horizontal sweep with his palm, you can block head-on with a vertical elbow not at his palm or fore-arm but at his elbow or upper arm.
 The harder his sweeping attack is, the more he will be hurt.

 However, in general, blocking on-coming kicks with the leg is using your weak point against the opponent's strong point.
 This, of course, should be avoided.
 You should use your strong point against his weakness — even in the two special situations mentioned above.